muhirwa45/Proreader/README.md

-# ReadEra: Offline Book Reader - How It Works
+# Proreader: Offline Book Reader - How It Works

 ## Overview

-ReadEra is a client-side web application built with React and TypeScript that allows users to upload, manage, and read their digital books and documents directly in the browser.
+Proreader is a client-side web application built with React and TypeScript that allows users to upload, manage, and read their digital books and documents directly in the browser.
 It's designed to be a personal, offline-first library with a clean, modern, and themeable user interface.
 All user data, including uploaded books, remains on the user's device and is not sent to any server.

 ## Core Features